AlexGalays/collection-js/README.md

 It's cumbersome and distracting for the reader.

 Another issue is that Objects have no Map API or state.
 Something as simple as getting the size of the map is an exercice on its own: Object.keys(map).length can only be used if shimmed.
-You have to use a low level loop over the keys to do pretty much any work, as Objects have no Map-like API beside []/. and delete.
+You have to use a low level loop over the keys to do pretty much any work, as Objects have no Map-like API beside `[]`, `.` and `delete`.

 Hence Map.